zihua-uc/StockTwits-Analysis/README.md

 # Large Scale Computing Project: Learning Better Stock Sentiment Labels for StockTwit Messages

-This is the GitHub repository for the final project of MACS 30123 Large Scale Computing.

 Author: Zihua Chen

 ## Introduction and Motivation